 2) Water, water, water your plants!

 All recently planted plants – especially bedding – and plants in containers and baskets will appreciate a good soak every day.
-Use collected rainwater where possible (we have two massive reservoirs on site here at Coolings that are filled with rainwater we have harvested on site but if you don’t have a reservoir, then a water butt could be a good start!
+Use collected rainwater where possible – we have two reservoirs on site at Coolings The Gardener’s Garden Centre that are filled with rainwater we have harvested on site but if you don’t have a reservoir, then a water butt could be a good start!

 Alternatively, have you ever considered installing an irrigation system to do all the work for you?
 It will save you hours of watering every day, they are easy to install, delivers water exactly where it’s needed and complies with water restrictions.
 The best bit is that we can install this for you too!